justinHume/web-components-site/source/get-started/api.markdown

 <a id="reader-render"></a>
 #### render
 Load and render EPUB publication resources.
-When render() is called, RWC will inject DOM elements as children of the [binding element]() passed on initialization.
+When render() is called, RWC will inject DOM elements as children of the [binding element](http://www.idpf.org/epub/30/spec/epub30-publications.html#sec-bindings-elem) passed on initialization.

 By default, all EPUB resources will be hidden.
-A [show]() method must be called to display a part of the EPUB publication.
+A show method must be called to display a part of the EPUB publication.

 The EPUB-Reader module will trigger an "epubLoaded" event when all the resources of the EPUB are loaded.
-Use the [on]() method to handle the event.
+Use the [on](#reader-on) method to handle the event.

 _EXPECTED API CHANGE_: Loading and rendering settings, eager vs lazy loading

 {% codeblock .render() lang:javascript %}

     epubReader.on("epubLoaded", function () {
-        epubReader.showSpineItem(0);
+        epubReader.showSpineItem(0, function () { console.log("showed first page"); }, this);
     }, this);

     epubReader.render();